 Uncle Sam gives, and Uncle Sam takes away.

-But in the case of buying local USA investment properties… you can earn investment property tax deductions for your USA properties.
+But in the case of buying local Stockton investment properties… you can earn investment property tax deductions for your Stockton properties.

 For real estate investors, the United States provides the opportunity to earn a living purchasing investment properties… and holding those properties as investments, and of course the income from those properties is taxed.

 But many new investors often overlook tax deductions that could have an impact on their bottom line.
-Today, we’re going to take a look that USA USA real estate investors can take advantage of.
+Today, we’re going to take a look that Stockton California real estate investors can take advantage of.

 Income Sources You Can Potentially Deduct

 - Repairs and expenses paid by rental tenants are considered income.
 This could include an emergency water heater repair that tenant took care of on his own.
 These repairs can be deducted.

 - In some cases, tenants will trade repairs and upgrades to a rental unit for a reduction of rent.
 These services can be deducted, so long as they’re claimed as income, and must be charged at fair market value.
 You cannot work out a deal with your tenant to fix a light switch for three months rent, then deduct that ludicrous “income” on your tax return.

 A security deposit is not taxable, based on the thought that your intent is to return this deposit at the end of a lease term.
 However, if a tenant breaks the lease and forfeits his or her deposit, you can claim the security deposit as income, so long as the deposit is used to make repairs.